BelArvardan/Neofetch_Merlin_Config/README.md

 # Neofetch Merlin Config

+- The following is my custom configuration file for [Neofetch](https://github.com/dylanaraps/neofetch) using ascii art made by [Adithyan-KV](https://github.com/Adithyan-KV) and several additional perameters using the
+`prin` option in Neofetch.

-My custom configuration file for neofetch using ascii art made by [Adithyan-KV](https://github.com/Adithyan-KV).
-My Terminal Emulator of choice is [Tilix](https://github.com/gnunn1/tilix) and therefore some of my customizations are tilix specific.
+- My Terminal Emulator of choice is [Tilix](https://github.com/gnunn1/tilix) and therefore some of my customizations are tilix specific.

 ## Contents